eduardo-vp/dotnet-monitor-on-Azure-Container-Apps/README.md

 $ az containerapp show -n <APP_NAME> -g <RESOURCE_GROUP_NAME> -o yaml > app.yaml
 ```

 This command allows to get the internal yaml file used by ACA.
-It should be edited to add the args as shown here (environment variables omitted) and then upload the yaml file.
+It should be edited to add the `args` key as shown here (environment variables omitted) and then upload the yaml file.

 ```yaml
 ...